Hong Kong police fire tear gas after protesters throw petrol bombs

 China says it is committed to the “one country, two systems” arrangement and denies meddling.
 It has accused foreign governments including the United States and Britain of inciting the unrest.

 The demonstrations have taken on their own rhythm and tend to peak at weekends, often with anti-government activists, many masked and in black, throwing petrol bombs at police, trashing metro stations, blocking airport roads and lighting street fires.
+Another protest targeting the airport is planned for Sunday.

 Police have responded with tear gas, water cannon, rubber bullets and live rounds fired into the air, prompting accusations of brutality, which they deny.
 Amnesty International on Friday said some police treatment of detainees amounted to torture.